mzpqnxow/dnspyjson/README.md

 #### Create a very basic table with a `JSONB` column

-Create a table with an autoincrementing ID, a creation timestamp, and a `JSONB` column to store the JSON data in an indexable way:
+Create a table with an auto-incrementing ID, a creation timestamp, and a `JSONB` column to store the JSON data in an indexable way:

 ```
 CREATE TABLE dns_answer (